ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/updating-entities.dotnet.markdown

-# Session: Update Documents
+# Update Entities
 ---

 {NOTE: }

-* To update documents:
+* To modify existing documents:

     * __Retrieve__ documents from the database using [Load](../../client-api/session/loading-entities#load) or by a [Query](../../client-api/session/querying/how-to-query#session.query).
-      The entities loaded from the documents are added to an internal entities map which the Session manages.
+      The entities loaded from the documents are added to the internal entities map that the Session manages.

     * __Edit__ the properties you wish to change.
       The session will track all changes made to the loaded entities.